-Colored simplex Let $C \subset \mathbb{N}$ with |C| = d+1.
-A C-colored simplex (or C-simplex) is a d-simplex whose vertices are uniquely labeled with colors, which are the elements of C.
+Colored simplex We define a color set as any finite subset of \mathbb{N} .
+If C is a color set, a C-colored simplex (or C-simplex) is a topological simplex with dimension d = |C| - 1, whose vertices are labeled with pairwise distinct elements of C (the colors of those vertices).

-Note that for each $D \subseteq C$ there is a D-simplex that is a face of S. We call it the D-face of S. In particular, the C-face of S is S itself, and the \emptyset -face of S is the empty set.
+Note that, for any C-colored simplex s, and any $D \subseteq C$, there is a unique (|D| - 1)-face of s whose vertices are colored with the colors in D. We call it the D-face of s.
+In particular, the C-face of S is S itself, and the \emptyset -face of S is the empty set.